pnminh/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

   * By default, provides you with 2 static IP addresses that are anycast from the AWS edge network.
 You can migrate existing IPv4 (/24) IPs rather than creating new.
+  * suitable for non-HTTP, such as gaming(UDP), or HTTP that needs staticIP

 *AWS STS (Security Token Service)*